Kromula/Config-Review-Tracker/README.md

 # Config-Review-Tracker
-Repository for Config Review Tracker Scoped app
+Repository for Config Review Tracker Scoped application in ServiceNow.

+This application provides for the import of ServiceNow provided Configuration Reviews, and to generate the items into Tasks.
+These Tasks can then be assigned for action, tracked and closed.
+Also a provision for Dashboard and reporting showing the status of
+- Latest Config Review
+- Config Review trending
+- Open Config Items